 Top 10 Hospitals with the Greatest Number of Sepsis Admissions

-In 2015, the Center for Medicare and Medicaid Services adopted the Sepsis National Hospital Inpatient Quality Measure (SEP-1) to help address the high mortality and high cost associated with sepsis.
+In 2015, the Centers for Medicare and Medicaid Services (CMS) adopted the Sepsis National Hospital Inpatient Quality Measure (SEP-1) to help address the high mortality and high cost associated with sepsis.
 With this initiative in place, health systems are getting better at combating sepsis and providers across the U.S. are continuing to do their part to improve sepsis awareness.

 Huntsville Hospital, which falls in the region with the highest number of sepsis cases, implemented a sepsis improvement program.
 This particular Alabama hospital saw a reduction of sepsis mortality by more than 50 percent and a significant decrease in hospital readmissions, according to a study published in the Journal of the American Medical Informatics Association.
 According to Definitive Healthcare’s Medicare data, Huntsville Hospital reported approximately 550 cases of sepsis in 2018.